CS340-21/ResumeGenerator/FINALREPORT.md

 - Low time commitment
 - Free tools

-All of which our program offers!
+All of which our program offers.
 There were no changes from the original project proposal.

 ## ***III***.
 Technology